Micromotion compensation of trapped ions by qubit transition and direct scanning of dc voltages: Excess micromotion detection by other methods

-Second, measurement of micromotion along the 369-nm laser direction which is parallel with the surface trap, by the conventional photon correlation method \cite{berkeland_minimization_1998} is also shown in Fig. \ref{fig_correlation}.
-The technique exploits the modification of absorption in time caused by the Doppler effect from the ion's micromotion.
-In our surface trap setup, micromotion in the direction of the 369-nm laser does not cause direct dephasing in quantum control since it is perpendicular to the direction of the controlled motional axis.
-However, increase of undesired motions may still indirectly degrade the quality of quantum control, and cancellation of the null shift supplements full micromotion minimization.
+Second, Fig. \ref{fig_correlation} shows the measurement result using the conventional photon correlation method \cite{berkeland_minimization_1998} for excess micromotion along the 369-nm laser direction which is parallel to the surface trap.
+The technique exploits the modification of absorption in time caused by the Doppler effect from the ion's excess micromotion.
+In our surface trap setup, excess micromotion in the direction of the 369-nm laser does not cause direct dephasing in quantum control since it is perpendicular to the direction of the controlled motional axis.
+However, increase of undesired motions may still indirectly degrade the quality of quantum control, and cancellation of the null shift supplements full excess micromotion minimization.
 When the ion is being Doppler-cooled, the fluorescence is measured with the PMT, and a field programmable gate array (FPGA) estimates the photon arrival time with respect to the phase of the trap rf signal.
-Since micromotion is sinusoidal with the period of the rf field, the measured fluorescence changes sinusoidally as well, and the magnitude of micromotion can be estimated from the amplitude of the fitted sinusoidal curve.
-In the surface trap an outer electrode in the corner side was used to tune the compensation field.
-Fig. \ref{fig_correlation} shows the correlated photon counts before and after the micromotion compensation and the amplitude of the modulation indicates the amount of micromotion.
-The visibility of this modulation was obtained for different dc voltages as shown in Fig. \ref{fig_correlation}, where the uncertainty of the fit was 17 mV in voltage and 1.5 V/m in electric field.
-In our setup this method can measure the micromotion in the plane of the chip, but the measurement perpendicular to the chip requires additional optical setup which interferes with the state detection setup and increases detection noise because of the shared wavelength and axis with the detection channel.
-Therefore, this approach can complement the measurement in other axes, even though it could not replace the suggested in-situ measurement method.
+Since excess micromotion is sinusoidal with the period of the rf field, the measured fluorescence changes sinusoidally as well, and the magnitude of excess micromotion can be estimated from the amplitude of the fitted sinusoidal curve.
+To create an in-plane electric field with a sufficient amount of component in 369-nm laser beam direction, an outer electrode in the corner side of the surface trap was used to tune the compensation field, unlike other presented measurements.
+Figure \ref{fig_correlation} shows the correlated photon counts before and after the excess micromotion compensation and the amplitude of the modulation indicates the amount of excess micromotion.
+The visibility of this modulation was obtained for different dc voltages as shown in Fig. \ref{fig_correlation}, where the uncertainty of the fit could be found in Table \ref{tb_sensitivity_935}.
+Note that the obtained sensitivity may not represent the best feasible value from the setup and could potentially be enhanced by more precise measurement and additional techniques \cite{lisowski_dark_2005}.
+In our setup this method can measure the excess micromotion in the plane of the chip, but the measurement perpendicular to the chip requires additional optical setup which significantly interferes with the measurement setup, and generates substantial amount of scattering noise in detection because of the shared wavelength and axis with the detection channel, which makes it practically impossible.
+Therefore, depending on the specific experimental configuration, both approaches could be employed in a complementary way.